 This article sets out the key themes covered in the Clarkslegal webinar.
-The webinar was hosted by Stuart Mullins, of Clarkslegal LLP, Steve Royffe, of the Dorset Business Angels and Zafar Kanani, of the Forbury Investment Network.
+The webinar was hosted by Stuart Mullins, of Clarkslegal LLP, Steve Royffe, of the Dorset Business Angels.
 A recording of the webinar can be found here: [Business Angel Investment in a post COVID-19 landscape For Growing Companies].

 What is Angel Investing?